jtablesaw/tablesaw/docs/userguide/introduction.md

 * Combining tables
 * Descriptive statistics
 * Plotting data
-* Creating Machine learning models directly from the dataframe.

 ### Looking ahead
 In the rest of this User Guide we discuss each class of dataframe operation, as well as the visualization and machine learning